-Л. It's Time to Transform 7 07. of climate risk and opportunity in valuation 18 02.
+01. It's Time to Transform 7 07.
+Strengthening the integration of climate risk and opportunity in valuation 18 02.
 Misalignment is a main barrier to scaling fast 8 08.
-Business benefits of integrating climate into CPAS 20 )3.
+Business benefits of integrating climate into CPAS 20 03.
 Corporate Performance and Accountability System (CPAS) to drive corporate decarbonization 10 09.
-How to get started 22 4.
+How to get started 22 04.
 Integrating climate-related information will align financial markets with climate action 12 10.
 The climate-related CPAS readiness check 24 11.
 How WBCSD will help 26 05.
 Business will be held accountable, which will require more than a compliance approach 14 12.
-Six improvements areas in the CPAS ecosystem 28 6.
+Six improvements areas in the CPAS ecosystem 28 06.
 How to make the climate-related CPAS work 16 13.
 CPAS beyond climate 30